In this blog you will learn about how to sell preorders on your Shopify store. Shopify pre-order made easy.

 With the speed at which consumer demands change or are influenced, making assumptions in both scenarios can lead to either overstocking or understocking.
 We see losses in both!

 This is where having a pre-order sales strategy can help alongside a Shopify preorder app.

 A pre-order is when a product/service is listed on a website before it is manufactured or before it is launched or isn’t for sale yet, but will be in the near future.
 Through pre-orders, brands can allow customers to pay for the product in full or part to reserve it before it is available.

 In this manner, customers can be sure that the product won’t sell out and brands can get an idea about the product’s potential sales volume to plan its inventory better.

-How do pre-order sales work?
+How do pre-order sales and pre-order strategy work?

 Think about this scenario for a minute.
 You’re launching a new product and you post all about it on Instagram.

 You ask your followers to send you a direct message to place a pre-order.
 Now imagine you have 20k followers on Instagram alone and 20% of them are sending you messages, while others are dropping a comment on the post.